ryanajones/Drum-Machine/README.md

 # Drum Machine

-> This is a drum machine web application with both clickable and keyboard button press functionality to make different drum sounds.
-Other interface abilities include a power on/off button, volume control slider, kit change button for different sounds, and a section to display which sound was played last.
-React's virtual DOM and state management abilities are used to help store current settings of the interface and help fluidly display them to the UI.
+A drum machine web application with clickable and keyboard button press functionality to make drum sounds.
+Other interface abilities include a power button, volume control, kit change button for different sounds, and a section to display which sound was played last.
+React's virtual DOM and state management abilities are used to store current settings and fluidly display them to the UI.

 ## Technologies Used